reduxjs/redux/docs/tutorials/quick-start/quick-start-part-2.md

 :::info Prerequisites

-- Reading [Part 1](./quick-start-part-1.md) to understand Redux terms and concepts
+- Familiarity with key Redux terms and concepts like "actions", "reducers", "store", and "dispatching".
+(See **[Part 1](./quick-start-part-1.md)** for explanations of these terms.)

 :::